microsoft/nni/docs/en_US/Compression/QuantizationSpeedup.rst

 Note

+* Recommend using "cpu"(host) as data device(for both inference data and calibration data) since data should be on host initially and it will be transposed to device before inference.
+If data type is not "cpu"(host), this tool will transpose it to "cpu" which may increases unnecessary overhead.
 * User can also do post-training quantization leveraging TensorRT directly(need to provide calibration dataset).
 * Not all op types are supported right now.
 At present, NNI supports Conv, Linear, Relu and MaxPool.
 More op types will be supported in the following release.